kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 ## Summary

-Tests are the main smallest abstractions over test suites in Testkube, they can be created with different sources and used by executors to run on top of a particular test framework.
+Tests are the main abstractions over test suites in Testkube, they can be created with different sources and used by executors to run on top of a particular test framework.